2014 California elections

-In California state elections, 2014 was the first year in which the top statewide offices were elected under the nonpartisan blanket primary, pursuant to Proposition 14, which passed with 53% voter approval in June 2010.
-Under this system, which first went into effect during the 2012 election year, all candidates will appear on the same ballot, regardless of party.
+Elections were held in California on November 4, 2014.
+It was the first year in which the top statewide offices were elected under the nonpartisan blanket primary, pursuant to Proposition 14, which passed with 53% voter approval in June 2010.
+Under this system, which first went into effect during the 2012 election year, all candidates appear on the same ballot, regardless of party.
 In the primary, voters may vote for any candidate, regardless of their party affiliation.
 The top two finishers, regardless of party, then advance to face each other in the general election in November.

-The 2014 elections for statewide offices also coincided with those for all of California's seats to the House of Representatives, all of the seats of the State Assembly, all even-numbered seats of the State Senate, and statewide ballot propositions.
+The elections for statewide offices also coincided with those for all of California's seats to the House of Representatives, all of the seats of the State Assembly, all even-numbered seats of the State Senate, and statewide ballot propositions.

 The primary election was held on June 3, and the general election on November 4.
 Although the general election saw the California Republican Party lose every statewide election (including the gubernatorial race), the party did make gains in both houses of the California State Legislature, with a net gain of four seats in the Assembly and two seats in the Senate.
 In both cases, the Republican gains ended the supermajorities of the California Democratic Party in those chambers.